Home Destination Guides 44 Great Things to do in Oslo, Norway [By a Local]

 With several to choose from, I thought I would share three of my favourite fjord cruises in Oslo here.

-This 3-hour evening cruise takes you out on the fjord onboard a beautiful wooden boat in the evening, and includes a small seafood bar consisting of shrimp snacks (a Norwegian favourite in the summer).
+From 3-hour evening cruise that take you out on the fjord onboard a beautiful wooden boat in the evening to slightly shorter daytime tours, there are plenty of options for cruises on the Oslofjord.

 Finally, there is the sightseeing boat to Bygdøy.
 This is the perfect mode of transportation for those who want to head out to the Bygdøy museums (Fram, Kon-Tiki and the Museum of the Viking Age).
 You can disembark at Bygdøy after the 1-hour 45-minute cruise through the fjord, and return to Oslo by bus (Route 30).